protonemedia/laravel-cross-eloquent-search/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/protonemedia/laravel-cross-eloquent-search.svg?style=flat-square)](https://packagist.org/packages/protonemedia/laravel-cross-eloquent-search)
 [![Buy us a tree](https://img.shields.io/badge/Treeware-%F0%9F%8C%B3-lightgreen)](https://plant.treeware.earth/protonemedia/laravel-cross-eloquent-search)

-This Laravel package allows you to search through multiple Eloquent models.
-It supports sorting, pagination, scoped queries, eager load relationships, and searching through single or multiple columns.

-### 📺 Want to watch an implementation of this package?
-Rewatch the live stream (skip to 13:44 for the good stuff): [https://youtu.be/WigAaQsPgSA](https://youtu.be/WigAaQsPgSA)

 ## Launcher 🚀

 Hey!
 We've built a Docker-based deployment tool to launch apps and sites fully containerized.
 You can find all features and the roadmap on our [website](https://uselauncher.com), and we are on [Twitter](https://twitter.com/uselauncher) as well!

+##

+### 📺 Want to watch an implementation of this package?
+Rewatch the live stream (skip to 13:44 for the good stuff): [https://youtu.be/WigAaQsPgSA](https://youtu.be/WigAaQsPgSA)

+This Laravel package allows you to search through multiple Eloquent models.
+It supports sorting, pagination, scoped queries, eager load relationships, and searching through single or multiple columns.

 ## Requirements